-Learning how to become a social media manager can lead to a flexible, exciting, and fast-paced job that you can do from home.
+Learning how to become a social media manager can lead to a flexible, exciting, and fast-paced online business that you can run from home.
 But not that long ago, social media manager was virtually a non-existent role.

 These days, social media managers are in high demand everywhere from large companies to solopreneurs, like bloggers or consultants.
 Platforms like Facebook, Twitter, and Instagram are a massive part of a brand's marketing strategy, and social media managers can help business owners leverage those platforms to increase their exposure.